openSUSE/news-o-o/_posts/2009-04-02-final-reminder-student-applications-due-friday-at-1900-utc-for-google-summer-of-code.markdown

 - Google Summer of Code
 ---

-Just a final reminder: The Google Summer of Code applications are due for students tomorrow by 19:00 UTC.Â  [Get those applications in now, folks](http://socghop.appspot.com/document/show/program/google/gsoc2009/faqs#student_apply)!
+Just a final reminder: The Google Summer of Code applications are due for students tomorrow by 19:00 UTC.
+[Get those applications in now, folks](http://socghop.appspot.com/document/show/program/google/gsoc2009/faqs#student_apply)!
 (That's Friday, April 3.)
 We've posted about GSoC previously [here ](http://news.opensuse.org/2009/03/23/reminder-student-application-period-for-gsoc-starts-today/)and [here](http://news.opensuse.org/2009/03/19/opensuse-project-accepted-to-google-summer-of-code-2009/).

 **Mentors**: If you're not signed up in the Google system yet, please do so.
 If you've signed up, please be sure to also subscribe to the gsoc-mentors@opensuse.org mailing list. (gsoc-mentors+subscribe@opensuse.org)